skuid/picard/README.md

 ## Transactions

-All picard methods start one transaction per method when executing queries and will rollback the transaction when there is an error.
+All picard methods start one transaction per method when executing queries.
+It will rollback the transaction when there is an error or commit it when the operation is complete.

+If you would like to take control of transactions so you can use them across multiple methods, call `StartTransaction()` before calling these methods.
+The transaction started in `StartTransaction` can be completed with `Commit()` or aborted with `Rollback()`.
+Use these methods to prevent dangling transactions.
-If you would like to use a transaction with multiple methods, call `picard.StartTransaction()`.
-Calling this method makes you responsible for commiting the transaction via [Tx.Commit()](https://golang.org/pkg/database/sql/#Tx.Commit) in order to prevent a transaction leak.
-Picard will always rollback using this initiated transaction if it encounters an error.
+Picard will always rollback using this initiated transaction if it encounters an error, but will not commit a transaction for you.

 ## Model Mapping via Structs